COMPENSATION COMMITTEE CHARTER

 The Committee may conduct or authorize investigations into or studies of matters within the Committee's scope of responsibilities, and may retain, at the Corporation's expense, such independent counsel or other consultants or advisers as it deems necessary.

 VII.
 CLAWBACK POLICY

 The Committee shall oversee and enforce the implementation of the following mandatory recoupment or "clawback" policy:

-If and whenever there is an accounting restatement due to material non-compliance with any financial reporting requirements under the Securities Laws of the United States, the Corporation shall seek repayment from any current or former executive officer, as defined in Rule 3b-7 under the Securities Exchange Act of 1934, of any incentive based compensation (including stock options or any other form of equity compensation) paid during the three-year period preceding the date on which the Corporation is required to prepare the accounting restatement to the extent that there was an overpayment based on the erroneous data.
+If and whenever there is an accounting restatement due to material non-compliance with any financial reporting requirements under the Securities Laws of the United States, the Corporation shall seek repayment from any current or former executive officer, as defined in Rule 3b-7 under the Securities Exchange Act of 1934, of any incentive-based compensation (including, without limitation, incentive-based compensation paid in the form of cash, stock options or any other form of equity compensation) paid during the three-year period preceding the date on which the Corporation is required to prepare the accounting restatement to the extent that there was an overpayment based on the erroneous data.
 The clawback amount is the excess of the amount paid over the amount that would have been paid on the basis of the restated financial statements or underlying financial information used to calculate the incentive pay.
 Executive malfeasance or wrong doing need not be shown in order to trigger the foregoing recoupment requirement.

 The Committee may also adopt rules and procedures with respect to the extension of the Corporation's claw back policy to non-executive officers either pursuant to general requirements or application to specific employees or in specific instances.
 The Committee may also exempt executive officers from the above policy where such executive officer became an executive officer after the grant but before the restatement.